killergerbah/asbplayer/README.md

 - A best-effort is made to ensure that subtitles displayed in video elements are text-selectable and can be scanned by popup dictionary extensions like Yomi-chan.
 - Supports playback of local video and audio files.
-- Supports audio clipping of video and audio files.
+- Supports audio-clipping/screenshotting of video and audio files.
-- Supports audio clipping of streaming video synced through the extension.
+- Supports audio-clipping/screenshotting of streaming video synced through the extension.
 - Implements a clipboard history for asynchronous sentence mining.
-- Supports flashcard creation through AnkiConnect.
-Flashcards created from local video and audio files, or from streaming video using the extension with audio-recording enabled, will include clipped audio.
+- Supports creation of flashcards with audio/screenshot through AnkiConnect.

 asbplayer is hosted at [https://killergerbah.github.io/asbplayer/](https://killergerbah.github.io/asbplayer/).